atomone-hub/genesis/FORKING.md

 understand when and how they should fork.
 This isn't a common practice, so let's dive into the specifics.

-For context, you can refer to this issue: [#64](https://github.com/atomone-hub/genesis/issues/64).
+For context, you can refer to this issue: [Proposal: ‘How-to-Fork’ Guide #64](https://github.com/atomone-hub/genesis/issues/64).

 ## What is this repository about?

-This genesis repository is about forking, specifically forking cosmos-hub-4 and gaia.
-The primary objective here is to help people switch from the perception that forking is necessarily bad, to the understanding that it could be useful and eventually the best thing to do.
+This 'genesis' repository is about branching (which is like forking software but chains and communities), specifically forking and branching cosmoshub-4 aka Gaia.
+The primary objective here is to help people switch from the perception that forking and branching is necessarily bad, to the understanding that it could be useful and eventually the best thing to do.

-Forking is not always about competition with the original fork.
+Forking and branching are not necessarily about competition with the original.
 It can also be about exploring alternative paths that could potentially merge or be used in parallel.
-A fork is also, by nature, something that can fail and just be an experiment.
+A fork or branch is also, by nature, something that can fail and just be an experiment.
 But even in failure, the goal is to learn lessons.

-Forking is not necessarily bad, but the goal is to avoid making bad forks.
-We aim to optimize the forking process to maximize chances of success and efficiency.
+Forking and branching are not necessarily bad, but the goal is to avoid making bad ones.
+We aim to optimize the forking and branching processes to maximize chances of success and efficiency.

-This repository was created with the expectation that it will be forked, a lot, and probably recursively with potential grand-grand-grand-children.
+This repository was created with the expectation that it will be forked, a lot, and probably recursively with many descendants.

-## What to Fork?
+## What to Fork or Branch?

-You can fork this genesis repository as a plan, or you can fork a chain (the software, its communities).
-When you fork a chain, you need to have a plan; this repo is the plan.
+You can fork the software of a chain, or more broadly you can branch the chain itself (with the same software, or with a fork of the software, or even a different choice of the software altogether; but always with some meaningful subset of the original community and token distribution, and possibly with new external members and air-drops included).
+When the chain branches itself, they need to have a plan; this repo is that emergent plan to fork and branch Gaia to AtomOne.
+You can also fork this genesis repository to propose an alternative plan.

-Once our plan is finished, the goal is for blockchain(s) to be run using that plan.
-The plan is intended to become finished at some point, so that if we want to do differently, we fork the plan and propose a new one.
+Once our Founding Documents and Plan are finished, the goal is for blockchain(s) to be run using those documents.
+The Plan is intended to become finished at some point, so those who want to change the plan must either get a Constitutional Majority to update the Plan and perhaps other parts of the Founding Documents including the Constitution; or they must create a new branch of AtomOne (or Gaia) and they can do so by first forking this repository.

-So to say it differently; a plan is independent and becomes implemented with the launch of new blockchains; 1 plan can have 0 to N implementations; plans can be forked to other plans even without implementation; and then we can think about creating new plans from existing chains.

-Just take care with the term fork; it’s the same word for a git fork which is relatively light and low in engagement, and about launching a real chain.

 ## Why to Fork this Repo?